Vets-Who-Code/web-curriculum/Week_5/week5_day3.md

 - The return value is either true or false (a boolean)
 - Is this optimized?
 What can be done different?
 - Remeber the mod operator!!
+   - Extra:
+     - Can you write a function that prints the first `n` prime numbers?
+     - Can it be easier if you just use your `isPrime(n)` function?

 <hr>